NSCA CPT Study Guide

 Assistance Exercises

-These are supplementary exercises that are done to keep muscular balance in a joint, prevent injury, rehabilitate some old injury, or isolate specific muscles.
+These supplementary exercises are done to keep muscular balance in a joint, prevent injury, rehabilitate some old injuries, or isolate specific muscles.

 An exercise is called an assistance exercise if it: